Volunteer and Support

 State Parks Gift Shops: Through purchases made at Nevada State Parks gift shops, visitors are supporting the interpretive and educational programs offered throughout the park system.
 Proceeds from gift shop sales are the sole funding source for this programming, meaning that everyone who makes a gift shop purchase is directly investing in the visitor experience.
 Nevada State Parks Gift Shops are located in Valley of Fire State Park, Lake Tahoe Nevada State Park/Sand Harbor, the Old Las Vegas Mormon Fort, the Regional Visitor Center in Cathedral Gorge State Park, Berlin-Ichthyosaur State Park, Spring Mountain Ranch State Park and Wild Horse State Recreation Area.

 Individual Park Donations: If a donor would like to help address a particular need within a park, staff is able to assist in identifying the needs of specific parks.
 These donations may be monetary or in-kind.
 Examples include directional kiosks, trees, large pieces of equipment, rescue equipment, etc. Other opportunities include educational technology options within visitor centers.

 Endowment Fund: The State Parks system welcomes legacy donations.
 During the 77th session of the Nevada State Legislature passed Senate Bill 436 that created the Nevada State Parks and Cultural Resources Endowment Fund.
 The fund is an endowment trust fund and has language that mirrors other trust fund in the Nevada Revised Statutes.
 The fund allows contributors a tax advantage as well as confirmation that contributions will be used for specific purposes and not intermingled with the state general fund.
-For more information about the endowment fund, please contact Nevada State Parks Administrator Eric Johnson at (775) 684-2770.
+For more information about the endowment fund, please contact Nevada State Parks Administrator Robert Mergell at (775) 684-2770.